gammasoft71/Examples_Qt/README.md

 [CheckBox](Qt.Widgets/CommonControls/CheckBox) Shows how to create a check box with QCheckBox.

+[CheckBox](Qt.Widgets/CommonControls/CheckListWidget) Shows how to create a checked list widget with QListWidget.

+[CheckBox](Qt.Widgets/CommonControls/ComboBox) Shows how to create a combo box with QComboBox.

 [Label](Qt.Widgets/CommonControls/Label) Shows how to create a label with QLabel.

+[LCDNumber](Qt.Widgets/CommonControls/LCDNumber) Shows how to create a LCD number with QLCDNumber.

 [LineEdit](Qt.Widgets/CommonControls/LineEdit) Shows how to create a line edit with QLineEdit.